voschezang/coding-handbook/management-principles.md

 > Working on the right thing > investing (e.g. optimizing, learning) > working on the wrong thing (over-producing)

 As a complement to this metric, a relative ROI can be defined as: `(input - output) / inventory` (where inventory is never zero).
-Beware that this metric doesn't include absolute profit.
+This metric highlights the cost of inventory.
+Beware that it doesn't include absolute profit.
 Any comparison will have to be adjusted for scale (e.g. thousands or millions).

 The future profitability can be defined as the [expected value](https://en.wikipedia.org/wiki/Expected_value) of the first metric: `E[input] - E[output] - E[inventory]`.
 Naturally, the [risk-adjusted return](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital) is obtained by dividing this metric by the variance (or some other proxy for risk).